The perfect tool for evaluating your room and equipment AND also for tracking the way changes in your setup impact the sonic experience.

 Using MATT as a Listening Test for Musical Quality instead of a Room Analysis Test.

-Can your sound system playback 1/16th notes at 120 bpm?
-Your speakers can play it but can you hear it?
+Can your sound system play back 1/16th notes at 120 bpm?
+Sure, your speakers can play it, but does it reach your ears clearly?
 Well, here’s the definitive audio test for the HiFi listening position, the ASC MATT audio playback test.
 It’s a 7 in 1 listening test.
 You’ll find you can’t listen to more than one thing at one time, even though in reality varying combinations of these separated listening experiences are going on all the time

 1) First, you listen and concentrate on how the sound level varies over the first 5 octaves of sound.
 This is in effect sounding like the common sine sweep frequency response curve.